RetroPie/RetroPie-Docs/docs/Setting-up-a-PS4-controller.md

 #### Which Bluetooth Adapter To Use

-* **Pi 1 or Pi 2 or Pi Zero**: Use a USB Blueooth adapter as these models do not have onboard Bluetooth
+* **Pi 1 or Pi 2 or Pi Zero**: Use a USB Bluetooth adapter as these models do not have onboard Bluetooth
 * **Pi 3 with RetroPie 3.7 and later**: Use the onboard Bluetooth
 * **Pi 3 with RetroPie earlier than 3.7**: Disable the onboard Bluetooth and use a USB Bluetooth adapter.
 Onboard BT is disabled by adding `dtoverlay=pi3-disable-bt` to `/boot/config.txt`